 Selecting the timber:

-If a tub is made from a low oil timber, the manufacturer will normally recommended that the tub be used at least once per week to stop it from drying out.
-In other words, a certain level of moisture content is necessary in baths of that type.
+In other words, a certain level of moisture content is necessary for baths of that type.
 Of course, assuming that you enjoy taking baths, that would be a pro rather than a con!

-Most new wooden tubs are treated by the manufacturer with multiple coats of sealer.
-Some are given clear coats of fibreglass.
+Most new timber baths are treated by the manufacturer with multiple coats of sealer.
+Some are given clear coats of fiberglass.
 If the tub is sealed in this way, a simple abrasion-free cleaner is all that is required.

-If the tub is sealed with oil, a wipe down with vinegar will normally suffice.
+If the timber baths are sealed with oil, a wipe-down with vinegar will normally suffice.
 Of course, oiled surfaces can be easily and quickly refreshed according to the manufacturer’s instructions.
 But all manufacturers of wooden tubs recommend that their products be used for soaking, not cleansing.

 We are absolutely knocked out by some of these.
-Which one is your favourite, or does a more standard bath better suit your personality?
+Which one is your favorite, or does a more standard bath better suit your personality?

 Tell us what you think by commenting as you go through the images. 🙂